Available in the Enterprise version

-If you prefer to skip Git for now, you can skip to Creating your first workspace.
+If you prefer to skip Git for now, you can move on to Exploring Your Environment Config

 - GitHub, GitLab and Bitbucket are integrated directly.

 - Git on-premise and other Git cloud providers such as Azure DevOps are supported as well.
 Please reach out via chat (left pane => support) or [email protected] and we will help set you up.

 Follow the below instructions to connect your Git provider to Salto.

 To set up Git, first make sure that you have access to a Git repository (this is where your source code changes are tracked and stored), with write permissions (aka not ‘push protected’) to an empty branch.
 You may need to contact your IT department in order to make this happen.

 Then open the left pane and click on your username at the bottom -> Git Settings.
 The Git Settings modal has 4 tabs for GitHub, GitLab, Bitbucket and 'Other' for on-premise and other Git providers.
 Select your desired tab and continue per the below instructions.

 Connecting Salto with your Git provider allows Salto to interact with your Git provider and your organization's repositories on your behalf.
 This allows Salto to pull and push configuration file changes to your git repositories.
 Your Git provider username will be the author of those changes.

 Click ‘Authorize’.
 This will take you to your Git provider where you will be asked to Authorize SaltoLabs.
 Approve the request.
 Then you will be redirected back to Salto.
 The relevant Git Settings tab should now show your Git provider’s username under the ‘Authorized Account’ title.